ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

 QoS profile compatibility is determined based on a “Request vs Offered” model.
 Subscriptions *request* a QoS profile that is the “minimum quality” that it is willing to accept, and publishers *offer* a QoS profile that is the “maximum quality” that it is able to provide.

-Connections are only made if the every policy of the requested QoS profile is not more stringent than that of the offered QoS profile.
+Connections are only made if every policy of the requested QoS profile is not more stringent than that of the offered QoS profile.
-The less strict of the two policies will be the one used for the connection, and it is referred to as the “actual QoS” policy.
+The requested QoS profile, if compatible with the offered QoS profile, will be the resulting QoS profile of the connection.

 The following tables show the compatibility of the different policy settings and the result: